 Following local government reorganisation in Scotland, under the Local Government (Scotland) Act 1994, West Dunbartonshire Council was established in 1996.
-It is an average sized council in Scotland at around 98 square miles and has many strengths; including significant sites of natural beauty and heritage, good transport links and close proximity to Glasgow and its airport.
+It is an average sized Council in Scotland at around 71 square miles and has many strengths; including significant sites of natural beauty and heritage, good transport links and close proximity to Glasgow and its airport.
 The area has a rich past, shaped by its world-famous shipyards along the Clyde, and boasts many attractions ranging from the iconic Dumbarton Rock and the Titan Crane, to the beauty of Loch Lomond.

-The council is responsible for providing a wide range of local authority services (including education, housing, environmental health, environmental services, planning, economic development, employment, highways and transport) to residents within the West Dunbartonshire area.
+The Council is responsible for providing a wide range of local authority services (including education, housing, environmental health, environmental services, planning, economic development, employment, highways and transport) to residents within the West Dunbartonshire area.

-Excluding casual staff, the council employed (as at 1st April 2018) a headcount of 6,175 employees (or 4,674 full time equivalent employees).
-These figures comprise a combination of permanent and fixed-term employees as well as apprentices, serving a population of approximately 89,610 (1.7% of overall Scotland population).
-The council is generally accepted to suffer from economic deprivation, for example, the percentage of total population who are income deprived is 22% (Scotland 16%); the percentage of economically active people at a working age in employment is 71.5% (Scotland 74.3%); and life expectancy at birth is 74.7 years (males) and 78.8 years (females) (Scotland 77.1 years (male) and 81.1 years (female)).
+Excluding casual staff, the council employed (as at 1st April 2019) a headcount of 5,734 employees (or 4,729 full time equivalent employees).
+These figures comprise a combination of permanent and fixed-term employees as well as apprentices, serving a population of approximately 89,130 (1.7% of overall Scotland population) from the 2018 mid-year estimates - a reduction from 89,610 from the 2017 figures, being a year-on-year reduction of 0.5% compared to a Scottish average of a 0.2% increase.
+The council is generally accepted to suffer from economic deprivation, for example, the percentage of total population who are income deprived is 22% (Scotland 16%); the percentage of economically active people at a working age in employment is 71.5% (Scotland 74.3%); and life expectancy at birth is 75 years (males) and 79.1 years (females) (Scotland 77 years (male) and 81.1 years (female)).